 For a traveler to be paid per diem or meal allowances, travel must be overnight.
 Day trip meals are not reimbursable.
+UCF do not reimburse meal allowance or per diem by actual receipt amount.
 A traveler may choose whether to be reimbursed using a meal allowance plus the cost of lodging or a straight per diem.